UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 Visit the page linked above and click the link to see this URL builder.
 Then, you'll see the UTM builder shown below.
 Add the URL, Campaign, Source, and Medium information into their respective boxes.

-how to build utm codes google analytics: fill out the form
+what is utm, how to build utm codes google analytics: fill out the form

 3. Use the link in your marketing campaign.

-If you'd like to shorten it, you'll need a tool like bit.ly ... or just use HubSpot's URL Builder if you're a HubSpot customer.
+If you'd like to shorten it, you'll need a tool like bit.ly... or just use HubSpot's URL Builder if you're a HubSpot customer.

 4. Measure your success.